usnistgov/fipy/docs/source/USAGE.rst

 cores) for a `Method of Manufactured Solutions Allen-Cahn problem`_.

 .. plot:: pyplots/scaling.py
-   :caption: Scaling behavior of different solver packages
    :align: center

-"Speedup" relative to :ref:`PySparse` (bigger numbers are better) versus number of tasks (processes) on a log-log plot.
-The number of threads per :term:`MPI` rank is indicated by the line style (see legend).
+   :alt: "Speedup" relative to PySparse versus number of tasks (processes) on a log-log plot.

-:term:`OpenMP` threads :math:`\times` :term:`MPI` ranks = Slurm_ tasks.
+   Scaling behavior of different solver packages [#MMS]_.

 A few things can be observed in this plot:

-- Both :ref:`PETSc` and :ref:`Trilinos` exhibit power law scaling, but the power is only about 0.7.
-At least one source of this poor scaling is that our "``...Grid...``" meshes parallelize by dividing the mesh into slabs, which leads to more communication overhead than more compact partitions.
+- Both :ref:`PETSc` and :ref:`Trilinos` exhibit power law scaling, but the power is less than 0.8.
+At least one source of this less-than-optimal scaling is that our "``...Grid...``" meshes parallelize by dividing the mesh into slabs, which leads to more communication overhead than more compact partitions.
 The "``...Gmsh...``" meshes partition more efficiently, but carry more overhead in other ways.
 We'll be making efforts to improve the partitioning of the "``...Grid...``" meshes in a future release.

-- :ref:`PETSc` and :ref:`Trilinos` have fairly comparable performance, but
+- :ref:`PETSc` has comparable serial performance to :ref:`PySparse`
-  lag :ref:`PySparse` by a considerable margin.
-The :ref:`SciPy` solvers are even worse.
-Some of this discrepancy may be because the different packages are not all doing the same thing.
-Different solver packages have different default solvers and preconditioners.
-Moreover, the meaning of the solution tolerance depends on the normalization the solver uses and it is not always obvious which of several possibilities a particular package employs.
-We will endeavor to normalize the normalizations in a future release.

-- :ref:`PETSc` with one thread is faster than with two threads until the number of tasks reaches about 10 and is faster than with four threads until the number of tasks reaches more than 20.  :ref:`Trilinos` with one thread is faster than with two threads until the number of tasks is more than 30.
-We don't fully understand the reasons for this, but there may be a *modest* benefit, *when using a large number of cpus*, to allow two to four :term:`OpenMP` threads per :term:`MPI` rank.
-See :ref:`THREADS_VS_RANKS` for caveats and more information.
+  and :ref:`Trilinos` lags somewhat.

+- The :ref:`SciPy` solvers are about three times slower than :ref:`PETSc` and :ref:`PySparse` and only run in serial.  :ref:`Windows` users may consider installing `Windows Subsystem for Linux`_ to gain access to the parallel solver suites; switching to :ref:`PETSc` can yield a ten-fold improvement in performance on an 8-core laptop and sixty-fold on a 64-core workstation.

 These results are likely both problem and architecture dependent.
 You should develop an understanding of the scaling behavior of your own codes